AyushiSahai/Disaster-Alert-System/README.md

 Building this project also helped me understand how a backend application can interact with external APIs and AWS services to process data and automate actions.

 ---
+## 📝 How It Works

+1. **User signs up** by providing their name, email, phone number, city, and password.

+2. **Administrator reviews the account** and approves the user before they can access the application.

+3. **Approved users log in** to the application.

+4. **User enters a city name** to check the current weather conditions.

+5. **The backend retrieves weather data** from the OpenWeatherMap API.

+6. **The application evaluates weather conditions** against predefined rainfall and wind thresholds.

+7. **If a threshold is exceeded**, Amazon SNS sends an email notification to the subscribed user.

+8. **The user receives the weather alert** in their inbox.

+---
 ## 🚀 Key Features

 - User registration and login with password hashing